choria-io/website/blog/content/post/2019/09/16/ddl_generation.md

 You access this with the command `choria tool generate ddl package.json package.ddl`.

-# Conversion from JSON to Ruby
+## Conversion from JSON to Ruby

 In time we hope to make the ruby ones entirely optional, for now since we have a good way to edit the JSON DDL files thanks to the Schemas and a nice way to generate them, you can now also convert from JSON to Ruby.

 The command `choria tool generate ddl package.json package.ddl` will, if the `package.json` already exist, prompt you if you want to convert it to Ruby rather than generate a new one again.

+## Status

+This feature is a bit new and by it's nature - generating Ruby code - prone to some error, let us know if you note any issues or missing features.